mozman/ezdxf/docs/source/dxfentities/dimension.rst

         Indicates the horizontal direction for the dimension entity (float).

-        The dimension entity determines the orientation of dimension text and lines for horizontal, vertical, and rotated linear dimensions.
-This value is the negative of the angle between the OCS x-axis and the UCS x-axis.
+        This attribute determines the orientation of dimension text and lines for horizontal, vertical, and rotated linear dimensions.
+This value is the negative of the angle in the OCS xy-plane between the dimension line and the OCS x-axis.
-        It is always in the xy-plane of the OCS.

     .. autoattribute:: dimtype

+    .. automethod:: get_measurement

     .. automethod:: get_geometry_block